We Do Not Become Ourselves Alone

 We have inherited a very lonely version of growth.

 So much of what passes for personal development speaks to us as if becoming more whole is a private assignment.
 Read the book.
 Do the work.
 Heal the wound.
-Regulate the nervous system.
-Find the purpose.
-Become the best version.
-There is something real in all of that.
-Private reflection matters, solitude matters, the quiet conversations we have with ourselves matter deeply.
 But somewhere along the way, we began to confuse personal responsibility with personal isolation.

 What if the self we are trying to become was never meant to be developed alone?